-Council Meetings: Mondays beginning at 7 p.m.,
+Council Meetings: Generally Mondays beginning at 7 p.m., Council Chambers,

-Council Meetings Schedule page or by requesting the full schedule from the
+City Hall.
+The complete schedule for the year can be found on the Council Meetings page or by requesting the full schedule from the

-Bellingham City Council
+Bellingham City Council Office.

 Form of Government - Elections - The Job of a Council Member